Nature-Wired/nature-backers-sponsor-agent/README.md

 ## What This Builds On

-This project builds on the Nature Backers Apex Hackathon prototype, which demonstrated QR-based fan participation, project voting, HCS participation records, proof-of-participation token concepts, and sponsor dashboards.
+This project builds on the Nature Backers, Hedera Apex Hackathon prototype, which demonstrated QR-based fan participation, project voting, HCS participation records, proof-of-participation token concepts, and sponsor dashboards.

 ## What Is New